thephilippbusch/DataWarehouse_MovieStars/README.md

 # Moviestar Data Warehouse

-A Website to calculate the outcome of your Movie based on Actors/Actresses, Directors/Directresses, Production Companies, Social Media Presence, etc.
+An application to calculate the outcome of your Movie based on Actors/Actresses, Directors/Directresses, Production Companies, Social Media Presence, etc.

 ## How to use it?